top of page

 Over the summer of 2016, Daisy was involved in a curating course at the Quay Arts, putting together an installation for a local artist.

 In June 2019, Daisy's work was shown amongst a number of young creatives at the Depozitory.
 Showcasing a project in which she explored the treatment of women in south east asian and eastern European mythology.
-She is now studying Fine Art at Solent university and inquiring into what makes us recognise a human face, or rather what makes a face abhuman(2020).
+She studied Fine Art at Solent university and completed a series of paintings in response to the death of a childhood pet for her final major project in the university group show.
+Daisy has also participated in a number of group shows, such as the graduate exhibition titled RIPE PLUMS, hosted by a local Southampton art organisation - and most notably, was selected as one of the winners and an emerging artist of the Freelands Painting prize in 2022.

 Late 2021 Daisy completed her dissertation titled 'Japanese Erotica and Attitudes Towards sex in Comparison to European Culture; was Religion a Cause for Repression?' - a deep dive into an academic approach to world culture and constructs.